HEAD TYPE: Three-piece hybrid open comb design scalloped

 Mühle shaving products are a 75-year-old family business that brings a close level of detail and a sense of stark funkiness to everything it does.
 Even though they are based in the far-flung Ore Mountains of Germany and rooted in generations of safety razor smithing tradition, they are remarkably cosmopolitan in taste.
 The combination means you get old-world quality with the design sensibilities of modern art.

 The Muhle R41 is one of many models of Mühle safetyrazor.
 Muhle double edge razors are famous for their various wood-handle de razors, but you can find anything from jet black stainless steel double edge safety razors to an organic face wash that makes you smell like money.

 The excellent shave quality is the main reason so many people cozy up to The Beast.
-It gives a closer shave than most safety razors probably one of the most closest shaves out there.
+It can pass as a barber razor as it gives a closer shave than most safety razors probably one of the most closest shaves out there.
 No matter which model, the head is easy to maneuver which makes it easy to get the difficult angles under your nose and around your sideburns.

 The blade is extremely exposed, a quality that results in the best shave so close even straight-razor shavers will see the light, but that can also spur serious gashes that everyone else will see in the light, too.